WICG/PEPC/explainer.md

 We propose a <permission> HTML element with styling constraints that ensures a very high level of confidence concerning *user intent* to make a permission decision.
 We believe this solves user problems related to accessibility, context, permission state reconsideration, and more.
+To validate the feasibility and effectiveness of this feature, we need to gather data from prototypes and real-world implementations.

 The permission element is designed to be [accessible](#accessibility) and more secure than the current permission flows.
 Full page modal confirmation UI